 A “collateral contract” is a separate contract that has been entered into as a condition of the main contract.
 For example, where A promises B to do something in consideration of B entering into the main contract, or where A gives an undertaking to B in consideration of B entering into a contract with C.

 Disputes about whether a collateral contract has been made often arise when it is unclear whether a party’s statement was objectively intended to be promissory or to be contingent on the making of the main contract.

-Contracts always contain different types of terms (said or written), some more important than others.
+Contracts always contain different types of terms, some more important than others.
 The more important terms are called “conditions”, the less important terms are called “warranties”.

 Conditions are so important that without them, a reasonable person would consider that one or other of the parties would not have entered into the contract.
 If a party misrepresents a condition of a contract, the other party may be entitled to rescind the contract, as if the parties never entered into the contract (see “Misrepresentation or misleading conduct”).